 Every 12th year known as the Tibetan Year of the Monkey, Hemis Monastery Festival takes an auspicious turn.The unfurling of the largest Thangkha(12 metres) from the second floor of the monastery for the world to see shall happen in 2016 after 12 years.
 The scripture is worth seeing as it’s so delicately preserved.

 Inside the monastery and outside during the festival check out the stalls.
 From delightful tastes of the mountain Kingdom to unique handicrafts of the region the sight are wonderful.
 Residents of remote villages, adventure seekers, photographers and travelers make their way here to be a part of the festival.

 When to Go

 After a tough winter the chills have become bearable, the Hemis monastery opens its doors to enjoy festivities.
-The date every year changes as it is celebrated every year onthe tenth day of the Lunar calendar of the Tibetan month.In 2016 the festival is to be celebarted on 14th and 15th July.
+The date every year changes as it is celebrated every year onthe tenth day of the Lunar calendar of the Tibetan month.In 2018, the festival is to be celebarted on the 23rd and 24th June.
 This festival will be unique as the special ceremony which happens once in 12 years, the unfurling of the largest Thangkha is scheduled during the occasion.